gnachman/iterm2-website/source/_includes/3.5/documentation-preferences-general.md

 The OSC 0 and OSC 2 control sequences set the window title.
 This setting controls whether such a control sequence changes the window title associated with all sessions in the window, or only with the one in which it was received.

 <hr>
-### Preferences
+### Settings

-#### Load preferences from a custom folder or URL:
+#### Load settings from a custom folder or URL:
-If enabled, iTerm2 will load its preferences from the specified folder or URL.
+If enabled, iTerm2 will load its settings from the specified folder or URL.
 After setting this, you'll be prompted when you quit iTerm2 if you'd like to save changes to the folder.

 #### Save changes to folder when iTerm2 quits
-When you've turned on *Load preferences from a custom folder* and this is on then any changes you make to your settings will be written to the custom folder.
+When you've turned on *Load settings from a custom folder* and this is on then any changes you make to your settings will be written to the custom folder.

 #### Export/Import All Settings and Data
 If you need to back up/restore all of your settings, such as when moving to a new computer, use these buttons.
 The following are included: